oerg866/win98-quickinstall/README.md

 Please don't sue.
 I just like old computers!! :(

+**Warning:**
+QuickInstall is not labeled, approved, or intended for use in the state of California.
+QuickInstall may contain products that fail to comply with California law [CA AB1043](https://legiscan.com/CA/text/AB1043/id/3269704).
+Do not use QuickInstall if you are located in or a resident of California.

-## Troubleshooting - READ before filing a bug ticket!<!-- omit from toc -->
+## Troubleshooting - READ before filing a bug ticket! <!-- omit from toc -->

 **Please consult the [*Known issues / FAQ*](supplement/help.txt) before opening a ticket!**